 Page 12 of the NEF document mentions three central factors that account for the failure of the delivery of public services.
 These perhaps illustrate how a strong core economy supports local economic activity, including but not restricted to financial transactions.

 Relationships deliver just about everything.
 They are fundamental to the marketplace but the market cannot do everything.
 Neither can centralised bureaucracies.
 The more people know like and trust one another, the greater the chances are they will look out for one another.
 The marketplace can deliver goods and services but these do not include the core goods and services delivered by the core economy.

-We used to be told the public sector provided the welfare safety net; the voluntary sector identifying holes in the net and filling them.
+The story was the public sector provides the welfare safety net; the voluntary sector identifies holes in the net and fills them.
 Co-production suggests the core economy provides the safety net and public services make a massive mistake when they attempt to replace local relationships with bureaucratic solutions.

 Relationships Between Professionals and Their Clients are Mutual